camunda/camunda-docs-manual/content/user-guide/process-engine/expression-language/friendly-enough-expression-language.md

 ## Value

-Different BPMN and CMMN elements allow to specify their content or an attribute value by an expression.
-Please see the corresponding sections for [BPMN][] and [CMMN][] in the references for more detailed examples.
+Different BPMN elements allow to specify their content or an attribute value by an expression.
+Please see the corresponding sections for [BPMN][] in the references for more detailed examples.